 It is recommended that you provide your cat with high-quality food that contains all the nutrition necessary for the cat.
 You can consult your veterinarian to discuss the feeding schedule and which food is best for your cat.

 If you are looking for a family-friendly feline who resembles a black panther, Bombay is for you.
 They are the ultimate completely black cats with penny eyes.
-They are not much expensive as other cat breeds, and you do not have to spend a fortune to welcome them home.
+They are not as expensive as other cat breeds, and you do not have to spend a fortune to welcome them home.
 However, the price is a bit on the steep side.

 The average cost of a Bombay cat ranges from $400 to $1200; sometimes, it can go even higher or lower.
 If you are interested in a show cat, you should expect to pay a little higher price.
 The price could go up to $2000 for a show Bombay cat.
 Show cats fit the ideal physical breed standard for competing in cat shows, which is why they are expensive.